discrete-notes/discrete-notes.github.io/_posts/2022-04-15-spring-cleaning-2.md

 ## Order of the authors names

-There has been recently efforts in the TCS community to reduce bias originating from the way we cite the authors of papers.
-Basically, the current system has a positive bias for people whose names appear early in the alphabet.
-Now there are several questions:
+Recently, there has been efforts in the TCS community to reduce the bias originating from the way we cite the authors of papers.
+Basically, the current system has a positive bias towards people whose names appear early in the alphabet.
+Q&A:

-Is it really a things?
+**Is it really a thing?**
 I haven't seen any statistics about TCS or even maths, but I saw some stats in economics (where they also use alphabetical order), and it is quite clear that there is non-negligible bias (check [this blog post] for more about this).
 The studies look serious, controlling the other possible factors (e.g. discrimination based on ethnicity etc.).

-Where does it come from?
+**Where does it come from?**
 The most plausible explanation is that this comes from the habit of citing papers by the name of the first author (either informally in discussions, or formally with "et al.").
 Knowing a name better than another introduces